-Texas Tech's early childhood bachelor's degree offers a pre-kindergarten through 6th
+Texas Tech's early childhood education bachelor's degree offers a pre-kindergarten

-grade teaching certification.
+through 6th-grade teaching certification.
 Choose Texas Tech's early childhood bachelor's

 degree if you want to:

 - Work directly with children on campus.
-The Texas Tech Human Development and Family Studies department is home to the Christine DeVitt and Helen DeVitt Jones Child Development Research Center as well as the Center for Early Head Start program.
+The Texas Tech Human Development and Family Sciences department is home to the Christine DeVitt and Helen DeVitt Jones Child Development Research Center as well as the Center for Early Head Start program.
 These lab experiences provide you with the opportunity to get hands-on experience in early childhood education, and the unique chance to work with infants and toddlers with diverse learning needs and backgrounds.